Performance Sites and Locations

 View MAP of venues, Admission Sales locations and parking.

 “Old Sac” is a National Historic Landmark District and State Historic Park with world-renowned museums focusing on railroad history and the Gold Rush era.
 Performance sites in Old Sacramento range from the charming precincts of the refurbished Delta King riverboat (floating hotel on the Sacramento River), to the highly improbable Freeway Gardens— a parking lot under Interstate 5.
-Music is performed in the majestic California State Railroad Museum, in canvas tents along the Sacramento River, in the foliated courtyards of the Courtyard D’Oro and Firehouse Restaurant (and their cozy banquet room), in world-class hotel ballrooms, Laughs Unlimited and even below street level in the brick-covered Round Table Pizza Parlor.
-Plus, our newest and biggest venue Turntable on the Green where you’ll be able to hear our headliners play!
+Music is performed in the majestic California State Railroad Museum, in canvas tents along the Sacramento River, in the foliated Firehouse Restaurant (and their cozy banquet room), in world-class hotel ballrooms, Laughs Unlimited and even below street level in the brick-covered Round Table Pizza Parlor.
+Plus, our biggest venue Turntable on the Green where you’ll be able to hear our headliners play!
 They’re all within the perimeter of Old Sac, an easy walk from venue to venue, so that visitors may sample any of the festival’s lively musical styles all in one area.
 Outdoor venues are covered from the sun but open to fresh breezes from the Sacramento River — and perhaps even infused with the spirit of Old Sacramento’s Wild West heritage, making it conducive for thousands of attendees to get down and get crazy.
 Even the excursion trains have music!